PyCQA/redbaron/docs/nodes_reference.rst

 -------

-ElifNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more informations.
+ElifNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more information.

 EndlNode
 ========